Dorothy Height Social Justice Club

 Dorothy Height was a leader in addressing the rights of both women and African Americans as the president of the National Council of Negro Women.
 One of Height's major accomplishments was at the YWCA USA where she directed the integration of all of its centers in 1946 and established its Center for Racial Justice in 1965.
 Join our interactive, insightful social justice club with a focus on diverse, thought-provoking writers and subjects.

-Join us for our upcoming Dorothy Height Social Justice Club slow read in partnership with Planned Parenthood Keystone and Millersville University:
+Join us for our upcoming Dorothy Height Social Justice Club of “Ducks: Two Years in the Oil Sands” by Kate Beaton

 Missed previous Dorothy Height Social Justice Club Discussions?
 All the previous books and topics can be found below.